TamerOnLine/telegram_bot/apps/hello_bot/README.md

-# Hello Bot — Simple Telegram Starter Bot
+# Hello Bot — Simple Starter Telegram Bot

 `hello_bot` is a minimal Telegram bot designed as a clean starter template inside the **Multi‑Bot Suite**.
-It demonstrates loading `.env`, using shared core modules, defining simple commands, and running a fully async Telegram bot using **python‑telegram‑bot 22+**.
+It demonstrates loading `.env`, using shared core modules, defining simple commands, and running a fully async Telegram bot using **python‑telegram-bot 22+**.

 This bot is ideal as a foundation for creating new bots in the system.